 Coercion, we can all agree, is abusive.
 But it takes a thousand forms.
 From violence and emotional blackmail to an implicit relationship dynamic or an explicit expectation (which is why unicorn hunters are so often criticised by seasoned polyamorists).
 There are few who intend to be coercive, but by defining the way that other people will act in order to get their needs met, they are.
-Let’s look at how this pans out in real life.

 'Your choice has brought you many lessons.
 I understand it and I respect it.'
 I said 'But we must all do what we believe is best for our own journeys and our children.